 By the 90’s we were down to 15/20 boats with only a handful racing and a few using the slipway for social skiing.
 At that time the only serious forms of water skiing were Tournament, Disabled, Cable and Racing.
 Our coastal location meant that Tournament and Cable skiing were out of the question so it was natural that we would continue racing but we had to try and get more people interested in skiing.
 With funding we bought a club boat in the hope that it would get people interested, it did to a certain degree, but one of the major stumbling blocks again was the clubs location and the tide and water conditions which made teaching people more difficult.

 Many ways were tried to get people on the water and many hours were spent by people sitting on the beach waiting to teach people.
 At the same time changes were taking place along Penarth seafront, firstly the multi-storey car park was demolished and all it left us with were a few rough bits of concrete where the pillars used to be and a car park for 4 or 5 cars if we’re clever.

-The sea wall defences have been reinforced and has left its mark on the slipway and taken away the areas the ladies of the club gather to watch their men folk and children playing on their boats.
+The sea wall defences have been reinforced and has left its mark on the slipway and taken away the areas the families of the club gather to watch their folk and children playing on their boats.
 The building of the barrage has affected the wave patterns on the beach and this in turn has altered the structure of the beach, more stones less sand.